GoncharIgor/warehouse-ui/README.md

 ## Features Roadmap
 - Show the list of available products
 - Show what articles are included in the product
+- Create Sales list
 - Calculate products amount based on all available articles
-- add possibility to buy (register sale) a product
+- add possibility to buy (register sale) a product => update sales list
 - decrease the amount of available products and related articles
 - show notification to user on successful sale